klyngbaek/stream-chunker/README.md

 - `chunkSize`: `integer` - Size in bytes of the desired chunks.
 - `opts`
   - `flush`: `boolean` - Optional.
 Flush incomplete chunk data on stream end.
 Default is `false`.
+  - `align`: `boolean` - Optional.
+Pad incomplete chunk data on stream end.
+Should be used in combination with `flush`.
+Default is `false`.
   - `encoding`: `string` - Optional.
 Encoding of String chunks.
 Must be a valid Buffer encoding, such as `utf8` or `ascii`.

 ## Simple Example